MatheusTDjamdjian/MatheusTDjamdjian.github.io/matheustassoblg/themes/adritian-free-hugo-theme/README.md

 ## Troubleshooting

-This theme is a version of the one found on my website [adrianmoreno.info](https://www.adrianmoreno.info).
+This theme is a version of the one found on my website [adriamoreno.info](https://www.adrianmoreno.info).
 If you run into trouble, [you can check the code on my website](https://github.com/zetxek/adrianmoreno.info) for reference.

 If you have improvements for the theme, you are very welcome to make a PR if you are able 💕.
 Otherwise - see below for how to get help (and maybe help others with the same problem).

 ## Getting help

-The project is offered "as is", and it's a hobby project that powers my personal website.
+The project is offered "as is", and it's a hobby project.
 Support is given whenever life allows - you can create an issue [create an issue](https://github.com/zetxek/adritian-free-hugo-theme/issues) so anyone else could also help, or the author.

 ## Showcase